 presented by Catriona Steele

-Financial: Catriona Steele receives a honorarium from MedBridge for this course.
-She has no financial interest beyond the production of this course.
+Financial: Catriona Steele receives an honorarium from MedBridge for this course.
+There is no financial interest beyond the production of this course.

 Non-Financial: Catriona Steele has no non-financial interests or relationships with MedBridge.